-Most kids don't think a cuddly dog would ever hurt them, but the fact is about
+Most kids don't think a cuddly dog would ever hurt them.
+But about 4.7 million

 Any breed of dog might bite.
-And just because a dog is small or seems friendly
+Just because a dog is small or seems friendly doesn't

-doesn't mean it can't do some damage.
-Even the nicest, most well-trained family dog
+mean it can't do some damage.
+Even the nicest, best-trained family dog may snap if

 No matter how well you think you know the dog, always supervise your kids around